moble/spherical/README.md

 the more standard forms of spherical coordinates and Euler angles.<sup>[1](#1-euler-angles-are-awful)</sup>

+These quantities are computed using recursion relations, which makes it possible to compute to very high ℓ values.
+Unlike direct evaluation of individual elements, which will generally cause overflow or underflow beyond ℓ≈30, these recursion relations should be accurate for ℓ values beyond 1000.

 The conventions for this package are described in detail on [this page](http://moble.github.io/spherical/).